buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/PropertySets/Pset_MechanicalFastenerOCSFitting.md

+# Pset_MechanicalFastenerOCSFitting

 Common properties of clamps and fittings used in railway overhead contact system (OCS).
 <!-- end of short definition -->